-Cell Phones & Tablet Policy for Children
+Cell Phones, Smart Watches, & Tablet Policy for Children

 Pending a specific child or family need, communicated and agreed upon by the family, teacher, and director of University Primary School ahead of time, children may not carry or bring cell phones or personal tablets to or from school.
 We can make a phone call/text to a family should a child have a concern to share with their caregiver.
+Smart Watches are not allowed either, except with special agreement made in 4/5th grades.